Overview of the LGRP-studies.

 LGRP Phase 2

-Collaboration with academic researchers
+Collaborations with academic researchers.

 The UGent paper, with Bingrui Chen as main author and LGRP as co-author among others, entitled “Monitoring the long-term stability of classical guitar necks: evaluating the potential of European-grown wood species in musical instrument manufacturing” was published in “Springer Nature, Wood Science and Technology”, June 2025 / More info, see Related Research.

-LGRP comparative tests / Tropical versus non-tropical: some results
+LGRP comparative tests / Tropical versus non-tropical.

-Comparative tests, inconsistencies and psychoacoustics.
+Inconsistencies and psychoacoustics.

-However, we need to look at these numbers in a broader context: From the comments that players could provide during the assessments, we could clearly deduce that when they gave similar and therefore consistent-looking scores for what they considered different guitars (but which was physically the same), they did so for different reasons regarding different perceived sound characteristics.
+From the comments that the players made during the evaluations, we could clearly deduce that when they gave similar, consistent-looking scores for the physically identical test-retest guitars, they did so for various reasons related to perceived sound characteristics.
 This shows that similar scores do not necessarily correspond to similar perceptions; usually not.
 This finding puts the calculation of consistency based on preference ratings into perspective.

 Paradoxically, professional musicians, due to their more developed skills, experience, knowledge and thus their advanced ability for 'mental imagery'¹ regarding sounds and music making, seem to be able to perform these processes 'better' and 'more creatively' than non-musicians or even amateur musicians (according to academic studies investigating auditory neurocognition in musicians ¹ ² ³ ).

-During a total of 110 blind test sessions that were conducted, none of the 20 players noticed that, per session, two guitars were actually identical, even when tested one after the other.
 The auditory illusion was complete.
 The clear presence of that illusion confirms the existence of cerebral mechanisms that influence the reception and perception of the same sound material during the decoding and assessment process, and in our tests, mostly with a different result for each assessment for the same instrument.
-Believing it to be a different guitar, the assessors' brain was reset to zero between the first evaluation and the second evaluation of that same guitar in a same session, allowing a different mental evaluation process to be started and completed.
-This was noticed in almost every player.

 Identifying the sound did not require the activation of creative mental 'imagery' processes, precisely because, in this experiment, the tonal qualities, compared to the other guitars, were clearly provided by the nature of the instrument itself.